 Tile and grout cleaning:

-Every time you clean your tiles, grout gets dirtier… You can notice it on every commercial job (in new restaurants for example).
-Just after several weeks from opening a building to public one can notice huge colour change of grout.
-It happens much earlier than in domestic situation not just because of amount of foot traffic.
-Floors in restaurants are washed at very least once a day.
+Every time you clean your tiles, the grout becomes dirtier.
+You see it in every commercial job (for example, in new restaurants).
+Several weeks after opening a building to the public, one can notice that the grout colour has changed considerably.
+It happens much earlier than in a domestic situation, not just because of the amount of foot traffic.
+Restaurant floors are washed at least once a day.
 This only speeds up the process of grout saturation with dirt.
-An ordinary cleaning process can be described as pushing dirt from tiles into grout lines.
-Unprotected grout absorbs waste water with all dissolved dirt and chemicals.
-There is no way around it except for sealing of grout.
+Normal cleaning can be described as pushing dirt from tiles into grout lines.
+Unprotected grout absorbs wastewater along with all its dissolved dirt and chemicals.
+There is no way around it except to seal the grout.

-Silicone is loved by mould… It gets invaded by mould spores much sooner than grout.
-To keep silicone clean you will be working with BLEACH.
+Mold loves silicone.
+Mold spores invade it much more quickly than grout.
+In order to keep silicone clean, you should use BLEACH.
 Remember that bleach can damage your coloured grout.
 Use good old fashioned Janola with a cloth rather than something in a spray bottle.
 Wet the silicone lines using a sponge or a cloth.
-Leave the bleach for a minute or so to kill mould spores.
-Than, rinse bleached areas with clean water.
-DO NOT leave any bleach residue.
-Even when grout is white I still would be very careful as there are hundreds of shades of white.
-Yes, you can make white stains on white surface if you try really hard…
+Let the bleach sit for a minute or two to kill mould spores.
+Rinse bleached areas with clean water.
+Do not leave bleach residue.
+It is still important to be careful even when the grout is white, as there are multiple shades of white.
+It is indeed possible to make white stains on white surfaces if you really try.

-Indoors and outdoors – a different story.
-Working outside you have a chance to hose off tiles with plenty of clean water.
-Hence, you can use a full bucket of detergents and a scrubbing brush.
-Saturation of grout with dirty water will occur, but at least you’ve got a chance to rinse a surface properly.
+Indoors and outdoors, it’s a different story.
+While working outside, you will have a chance to hose off tiles with plenty of clean water.
+Hence, you can use a full bucket of detergents and a scrub brush.
+Although dirty water will soak into grout, you will have a chance to rinse it properly.
 Be careful with sandstone not to scratch the surface.
-Your scrubbing brush should not be too stiff (God forbid a metal one).
-Use hot water if you’ve got a chance.
+Your scrubbing brush shouldn’t be too stiff (and never a metal one).
+Use hot water if you have a chance.
 Always rinse the tiles with heaps of fresh water after cleaning.